Jet engine: Noise

 The advent of the turbofan replaced the very distinctive jet noise with another sound known as "buzz saw" noise.
-The origin is the shockwaves originating at the supersonic fan blades at takeoff thrust.
+The origin is the shockwaves originating at the supersonic fan blade tip at takeoff thrust.

 Cooling

 Adequate heat transfer away from the working parts of the jet engine is critical to maintaining strength of engine materials and ensuring long life for the engine.

 After 2016, research is ongoing in the development of transpiration cooling techniques to jet engine components.

 Operation

 In a jet engine, each major rotating section usually has a separate gauge devoted to monitoring its speed of rotation.

 Depending on the make and model, a jet engine may have an N_{1} gauge that monitors the low-pressure compressor section and/or fan speed in turbofan engines.
 The gas generator section may be monitored by an N_{2} gauge, while triple spool engines may have an N_{3} gauge as well.
 Each engine section rotates at many thousands RPM.
 Their gauges therefore are calibrated in percent of a nominal speed rather than actual RPM, for ease of display and interpretation.